-These motocrosses are designed to dominate the off-road trails.
+These motocrosses are designed to dominate the off-road trail riding.
 They feature cutting-edge performance with responsive handling, a wide ratio gearbox, long-travel transmission, and lightweight chassis.
 They can cut through damp terrains, shrubs, muddy surfaces, and even narrow tracks.
-Trail dirt bikes are also the type you can take on a dirt bike camping trip.
+Trail dirt bikes are also the type you can take on a dirt bike riding camping trip.

 Competition Dirt Bikes

 Riders may take part in short or long races.
 Short races are popular for riders of all skill levels, but long races are reserved for experts and more experienced riders.
 In competitions, riders can use motocross or supercross motorcycles.